mcepeda/ExamplesFCCFullSim/diphoton/README.md

 b) a tree with branches with
 - number of photons, genphotons, genPi0s, and taus in the event
-- 4 vector components for the photons, genphotons and Pi0s, as vectors
+- 4 vector components for the photons, genPhotons and genPi0s, as vectors

 ```
 root [3] outtree->Show(1)